cnroztrk1/CoreProjectTemplate/README.md

 - **Swagger**: A tool used for API documentation and testing.
 - **GraphQL**: A query language for your API, and a runtime for executing those queries by using a type system you define for your data.
 - **MongoDB**: A NoSQL database known for its scalability and flexibility.
+- **MSSQL**: A relational database management system developed by Microsoft.
 - **Serilog**: A diagnostic logging library for .NET applications.
 - **AutoMapper**: A convention-based object-object mapper designed to minimize code mapping.